NOSOTROS

 • 10 Campaigns for peace.

-• 12 Participations in international theater and film festivals.
+• 13 Participations in theater and film festivals.

 • During 3 consecutive years (2017-2019), we opened the Chicago International Latino Theater Festival “Destinos”, and we also inaugurated their International Cultural Exchange Program in México City.